gustblima/youtube-video-splitter/README.md

   ### timestamps
-  The timestamp of the regions that you want to capture represented by `HH:MM:SS-HH:MM:SS`, it can have multiples timestamp separated by comma.
+  The timestamp of the regions that you want to capture represented by `HH:MM:SS-HH:MM:SS`, it can have multiples timestamp separated by semicolon.
-  >Example: `00:01:00-00:02-00,00:02:00-00:03:00`.
+  >Example: `00:01:00-00:02-00;00:02:00-00:03:00`.
 This will generated two videos as output.

   ### convert_to_gif